visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

 pre-installed libraries to build VisIt_?

 Its complicated.
 There is a chance it *might* work.
 But, more than likely it won't.
-Upon report of an issue, our first question will be, how was VisIt_ configured/built?
+Next, upon report of any issues, our first question will be, how was VisIt_ configured/built?
 If you have built VisIt_ in a way that is not consistent with how developers routinely build and run and test it, we may not be able to reproduce your issue, debug it and provide the support you may need.